Upsolver/cli/README.md

 brew install poetry
 poetry install # Run this in the projcet root
 ```
+### Use the package properly
+To verify that the project is ran with the right python and dependencies version, it's recommended to run the `main.py` in `poetry shell`.
 You can now use `poetry`s shell or `poetry run` command:
 ```commandline
 poetry shell